Power BI security white paper

 When DLP policies for Power BI are set up:

-- All datasets within the workspaces specified in the policy are evaluated by the policy.
+- All semantic models within the workspaces specified in the policy are evaluated by the policy.

 - You can detect when sensitive data is uploaded into your Premium capacities.
 DLP policies can detect: